walterthesmart/NextOfKin/README.md

 3. **Deposit STX and Assign Recipients**:
     - Call the `deposit-stx` function to deposit your STX tokens.
-    - Call the `assign-recipients` function to specify up to 10 recipients and their respective amounts.
+    - Call the `set-designated-recipient` function to specify up to 10 recipients and their respective amounts.

 4. **Monitor Activity**:
-    - The smart contract will automatically monitor your activity.
+    - The smart contract will automatically monitor your wallet activity.
     - If no activity is detected for one year, the contract will trigger the distribution of STX to your assigned recipients.

 ## Contributing